Paying for Facebook Ads does not guarantee book sales.

-I have no definitive answer, except to surmise that people live inside their social media Facebook bubble, and even though they will click out to an external site, they return immediately to Facebook.
+I have no definitive answer, except to surmise that people live inside their social media Facebook bubble.
+Even though they will click out to an external site, they return immediately to Facebook.

 In preparing this post, I came across an article by Donna Fasano, who documents the exact same experience with Facebook ads and ebook sales, which resulted in the same number of book sales as I got.
 None.

-So, unless anyone can convince me otherwise, I have to draw the conclusion that Facebook Ads, in any ad format, have very limited value in gaining book sales, apart from perhaps creating some brand awareness.
+So, unless anyone can convince me otherwise, I have to draw the conclusion that Facebook Ads, in any ad format or custom audiences, have very limited value in gaining book sales.
+Apart perhaps from perhaps creating some brand awareness.